TakingItCasual/easymc/docs/getting_started.rst

     ec2mc servers check

-You will get a "configuration is not set" error, but the folder will be created.
+You will get a "Configuration is not set" error, but the folder will be created.

 Amazon Web Services Setup
 -------------------------